cheind/pytorch-blender/examples/datagen/Readme.md

 Typically a Python script, e.g `train.py`, launches and maintains one or more Blender instances using `blendtorch.btt.BlenderLauncher`.
 Each Blender instance will be instructed to run particular scene and script, e.g `blend.py`.
 Next, `train.py` creates a `RemoteIterableDataset` to listen for incoming network messages from Blender instances.
 We use a `PUSH/PULL` pipeline pattern that supports fair queuing and will stall Blender instances when `train.py` is too slow to process all messages.

-Each Blender instance, running `blend.py`, meanwhile creates a `blendtorch.btb.BlenderOutputChannel` to send outward messages.
+Each Blender instance, running `blend.py`, meanwhile creates a `blendtorch.btb.DataPublisher` to send outward messages.
 The addresses are taken from command-line arguments and are automatically provided by `blendtorch.btt.BlenderLauncher`.
 Next, `blend.py` registers the necessary animation hooks and usually creates one or more `blendtorch.btb.OffScreenRenderer` to capture offscreen images.
 Usually at `pre_frame` callbacks the scene is randomized and during `post_frame` the resulting frame is rendered and sent via output channel alongside with any (pickle-able) meta information desired.

 ### Parallism
 **blendtorch** supports two kinds of parallism: Blender instances and PyTorch workers.
 We use a [PUSH/PULL pattern](https://learning-0mq-with-pyzmq.readthedocs.io/en/latest/pyzmq/patterns/pushpull.html) that allows us to fan out from multiple Blender instances and distribute the workload to any number of PyTorch workers.